mwdossantos/kb-86/docs/week-7-data-model-design-and-application-design copy.md

 With the needs defined in [Week 6](https://github.com/mwdossantos/kb-86/blob/master/docs/week-6-research-and-planning.md):

-    * Ability to browse all the planets in the Outer Rim Territories
+> * Ability to browse a selection of my most favourtie planets in Star Wars
-    * View meta information about a certain planet
+> * View meta information about a certain planet
-    * View historical events that happened on a certain planet
+> * View historical events that happened on a certain planet
-    * See in which movies the planet appears
+> * See in which movies the planet appears

 come a couple of requirements, namely: